 Lymantria dispar dispar (LDD) moth

-Information about Lymantria dispar dispar (formerly known as gypsy moth), a forest defoliating insect found in Ontario.
+Information about Lymantria dispar dispar (LDD) moth (formerly referred to as gypsy moth), a forest defoliating insect found in Ontario.

 On this page Skip this page navigation